 - Review chapter procedures

-- Select new members
+- Select new chapter members

 They also meet, as needed, to consider disciplinary and/or dismissal actions.
 (See Article IX of the National Constitution and related sections of the National Handbook regarding discipline and dismissal.)